What Is Parsing of Data? Definition, Uses & Benefits

 • Reducing the chance of account blocking due to submission of requests through designated official interfaces.

-Classification of APIs for data extraction are as follows:
+Classification of APIs for data extraction is as follows:

 1. Open – are those without any restrictions and can be used to fetch information such as exchange rates, weather, or even coronavirus stats.

-Additionally, it is the preferred choice when details has to be altered in real-time.
-For instance, traders and financial companies need to have constant access to the latest stock quotes while airline ticket prices are monitored by travel services.
+Additionally, it is the preferred choice when details have to be altered in real time.
+For instance, traders and financial companies need to have constant access to the latest stock quotes, while airline ticket prices are monitored by travel services.

 To extract details from NewsAPI: